Arin-Grigoras/CnPython/README.md

   ## How to contribute

    Just create an issue if you have an idea for a builtin function or create a new pull request if you can also write the code for that.
+When
+I will have more time to spend on this project I will definetly contribute a little bit more.

   ## Implemented functions
    * type(var),